tomasflorian/ReversibleFunctionGraph/README.md

   defect.
 - **O5 — a record is a list with named slots.** `record` and `sequence` are two access modes over one substrate: name the slots, or take members by content.
+- **O6 — depth is discovered, not declared.** Nothing hardcodes how many levels a source has.
+Keep cutting until a cut yields no parts, or yields back its own input — that is the bottom, and the model already signals it. `document → chapters → sections → paragraphs → sentences → words` and `source → rows → fields` are one procedure at two depths, not two procedures.

 The deletion that enforces O2 and O3: `graph.ts` has no `chop`.
 Counting a cut is the one way of saying it that the opinions refuse, so the method does not